Cowichan Valley attractions

 Known for its outdoor heritage murals, Chemainus, the “Little Town That Did”, is considered the world’s largest outdoor gallery.
 There are more than 39 murals and sculptures that depict the town’s history.
 A horse-drawn carriage or a simulated steam train will take you on a tour.
 Lots of giftshops and small galleries can be found in the town, as well as antique and collectible shops.
 Another reason to visit Chemainus are the very popular productions at the Chemainus Theatre.

 The beauty of the Cowichan region inspires many artists and artisans, including painters, potters, carvers, sculptors and glassblowers.
 Spend a day visiting studios and pick up a unique gift for that special person.
-Visions Art Studio Tour runs from July 4 through July 6, 2014 but the site also links to many of the artists and artisans in the Cowichan Region
+The Cowichan Artisans Spring Studio Tour takes place April 21-23, and the Visions Art Studio Tour runs from July 7 through July 9, 2017 but the site also links to many of the artists and artisans in the Cowichan Region

 - Imagine That!
 Artisans Designs – an artisan run co-operative in Downtown Duncan